Tumultuous Beginning

 It has been a long time since I’ve spun a tale based upon an image.
 In fact, it was Hidden Exchange back in July 2022.
 Unfortunately, there’s been a lot of obligations tugging me in every direction.
 Thankfully, those demands on my time have lessened.
 As a result, I thumbed through my Magic favorites on DeviantArt and isolated the image that sparked a story.
 This time it was a piece, with an unusual name, published by EinsteinWarrior..

-The elderly man’s head turned over his shoulder as the pounding intensified.
-With a snarl, his fingers twitched over the flipping pages of his floating tome.
-Between each crash, a page tore free from the binding and swirled about the frantic mage, joining the others whipping about him.
-As the flock of papers whipped about his twitching brow, light consumed the scribbled words.
+The elderly man turned his head as the pounding intensified.
+His fingers twitched over the flipping pages of his floating tome, a venomous snarl curling his lips.
+With each crash, another page tore free from the book and joined the howling, arcane storm around the frantic mage.
+As the sheets spun past his twitching brow, light devoured the scribbled ink.
 When the glow enveloped each sheet, they popped out of existence.

-“Thobin,” a husky voice said as a mighty thud punctuated the wizard’s name.
+“Thobin,” a husky voice called, punctuated by a mighty and ominous thud.
 “Open the door!”

 “By a unanimous decree of the ruling council,” the gruff voice said as the pounding increased, “you are required to surrender yourself and all of your tomes to our authority.”

-A swirling wind whipped about Thobin, throwing his long graying hair about his head.
+A swirling wind whipped about Thobin, throwing his long, wild, silver-streaked hair about his head.
 As more pages tore from the tome, he rolled his shoulders, sending a series of cracks bouncing off the walls.
-“I neither respect that institution nor you.
+“I respect neither that institution nor you.
 Enter at your own peril.”

 “Bah!”
-Thobin’s whirling fingers intensified as the pages continued, ripping free from the tome.
-When the last page freed itself, Thobin turned to the cracking door as he clasped his hands behind his back.
+Thobin’s fingers whirled faster as more pages tore free from the tome.
+When the last page freed itself, Thobin turned to face the cracking door, hands clasped behind his back.
 When his hair settled about his shoulders, his fingertips glowed with a warm yellow light.
 “If you turn around now, I’ll have mercy on both of you.”

 “We’re the best wizards next to the council,” the original voice said.
 “You can’t survive a confrontation with us.”

 Laughter bubbled out of Thobin’s mouth as the glow raced up his arms.
-“If you enter my chambers, I’ll make you regret your existence.”
+“If you enter my chambers, I will make you regret your existence.”

-The elderly mage’s scowl deepened as he inclined his head.
+Thobin’s scowl deepened as he dipped his head.
 “Such is the fate of fools.”

 The door blew off its hinges and spiraled away from Thobin to crash into the far wall as the last page vanished.
 A lean man sauntered into the private chamber.
 “You brought this on yourself.”

-“No,” Thobin said as his body blurred.
-He crossed the distance in the blink of an eye and slammed both hands into their chests.
-The yellow glow flooded into their bodies.
-Thobin smirked as he brushed his shoulder.
-“Unfortunately for you, I’m more skilled than the pompous fools who sentenced you to death.”
+“No,” Thobin said, his voice soft as his body blurred.
+He crossed the distance in the blink of an eye, a phantom flash of fury, and slammed both hands into their chests.
+The yellow glow rushed into both their bodies.
+Thobin brushed his shoulder with a dismissive smirk.
+“It is regrettable for you, I’m more skilled than the pompous fools who sentenced you to death.”

-He reached up and patted the male intruder’s cheek.
-“It’s unfortunate that you allowed those idiots to warp your understanding of reality.”
-With a sigh, Thobin’s fingers began to glow with a pale verdant light.
+“It’s unfortunate the two of you allowed those idiots to warp your understanding of reality.”
+He reached up and patted the fool’s cheek.
+With a sigh, Thobin’s fingers pulsed with a pale verdant glow.
 He closed his eyes and pressed his fingertip against Owyn’s forehead.
 “While this won’t kill you, don’t consider it an act of mercy.”

-The green illumination flowed onto Owyn and wrapped around the man like a snake winding about its prey.
-When the light enveloped the intruder, it exploded, washing over everything in the room.
-Once the extraneous light diminished, Thobin turned his attention to the remaining trespasser and traced her lips with his thumb.
+The green illumination slithered about Owyn, wrapping up the man like a snake coiling its prey.
+When the light enveloped the intruder, an explosion washed over everything in the room.
+Once gone, Thobin turned his attention to the remaining trespasser and traced her lips with his thumb.

 “What happened to Owyn?”

-Thobin pressed a fingertip against her mouth as his eyes narrowed to slits.
+Thobin silenced her with a glowing fingertip, eyes narrowing to slits.
 “Vonora, I did not allow you to speak just to be inundated with useless questions.”

 “But you killed him.”